Table of Contents

 - The design featuring interlaced twists and knots represents the interconnectedness of all beings on earth

 - It represents the dependence of religion on the secular world and vice-versa

 - It is a symbol of samsara – the endless cycle of birth, death and rebirth according to Buddhist beliefs

 - It is a symbol of the omnipresence of the Buddha self

 - The symbol represents future positivity and good fortune as a result of causes in the present.
 This is a reminder of cause and effect and one’s links to one’s karmic fate.
 In other words, if you pull here, something will happen there.

 The symmetry of the shape and the lack of beginning or end in its design lends itself beautifully to jewelry designs, especially for pendants, charms and earrings.
 As a symbol of good fortune, wisdom and eternity, items with this symbol makes for a meaningful gift, even among those who aren’t religious.
 The beautiful design can be appreciated by anyone, regardless of your religious affiliation.
-Below is a list of the editor’s top picks featuring the endless knot.

 As a Buddhist symbol, the endless knot carries complex significance, rooted in karma, enlightenment, and the interconnectedness of all things.
 As a fashion symbol, the endless knot is a popular choice in jewelry, decorative items and tattoos.
 Regardless of your religious beliefs, it’s easy to appreciate the beauty of this complex yet simple design.